anonymous-archiver/pastebin-dl/README.md

 - in a command line terminal, navigate to the directory containing the index.js file
 - run the command node index.js [command] -u [url] or `npm run start [command] -u [url]`
 - eg `node index.js list -u https://pastebin.com/u/someones_pastebin` or `npm run start download -u https://pastebin.com/u/someones_pastebin`
-    - you can specify an output directory, but if not specified, it'll just default to "output"
+    - you can specify an output directory, but if not specified, it'll just default to "output" and create it if it doesn't exist
     - each user's pastebin you specify will have a subdirectory created in the output directory
     - files with the same title will have the current time as a unix timestamp appended to the name to delineate different files